Glitchagon/karakeep/docs/versioned_docs/version-v0.24.0/02-Installation/01-docker.md

 This is where you’ll place the `docker-compose.yml` file from the next step and the environment variables.

-For example you could make a new directory called "karakeep-app" with the following command:
+For example, you could make a new directory called "karakeep-app" with the following command:
 ```
 mkdir karakeep-app
 ```